lfricken/ti/core/readme.md

 ## Fleet Actions
 The board has 7 primary systems: Mecatol in center and 6 surrounding.
 Then a hex for each home system which is not connected to the board directly.
 You have a card for each of the primary ones, and one for _your_ home system.
 During tactical actions you select two cards, representing a Source and a Destination.
 You typically cannot select two primary systems.
-Rather, your ships must move back and forth between your home and primary systems unless they have the FAST trait.
+Fast ships .

 When electing to load or or not ground forces: (clock wise speaker last) CWSL